Questions and answers

 If I gain an endorsed registration class, will I get a new licence and registration number?

-Your practising licence number (which starts with EW) will stay the same.
+Your practitioner ID number on your practising licence (which starts with EW) will stay the same.
 You will receive a new registration number for any new registration classes you gain.

 If I hold an endorsed registration class, will this be applied to all my future registration classes?